adityaaa009/SCOUTANT-the-ultimate-team-builder/README.md

 ## Getting Started

-To get started with SCOUTANT, follow these steps:
+To get started with SCOUTANT, follow these steps:-

 1. **Clone the Repository**:
     ```bash